Armin-1337/Mars-Web-Scraping/README.md

 # Mars-Web-Scraping

 ## **Objective:**
 The objective of this project is to build a web application using Flask that scrapes various websites for data on Mars and to display the information in a HTML page.
-The information on Mars is scraped from the web using BeautifulSoup, Pandas, and Splinter, saved in a Mongo database, then extracted and displayed in a HTML page.
+The information on Mars is scraped from the web using BeautifulSoup, Pandas, and Splinter/ChromeDriver, saved in a Mongo database, then extracted and displayed in a HTML page.

 The information collected and presented includes:
 * Latest news title and paragraph text from the NASA Mars News site: https://mars.nasa.gov/news/?page=0&per_page=40&order=publish_date+desc%2Ccreated_at+desc&search=&category=19%2C165%2C184%2C204&blank_scope=Latest